We have developed a blood test that gives a much broader view of a person’s health than a standard blood test. And

 So far, such details about a person’s health weren’t available to individuals.
-Nightingale’s technology makes this information accessible as we are able to extract a large amount of health data from a single blood sample, making this advanced health analysis process affordable.
-Also, our technology has regulatory approvals in Europe for healthcare use, making it possible for us to share this cutting-edge technology with you.
+Nightingale’s technology makes this information accessible as we can extract a large amount of health data from a single blood sample, making this advanced health analysis process affordable.
+Our technology has regulatory approvals in Europe for healthcare use, making it possible for us to share this cutting-edge technology with you.
 Our big vision is to make this data and technology available for everyone in the world.